 First, managers should understand that there are two types of respect: owed and earned.
 Owed respect, Rogers explains, is the type accorded to all employees.
 Earned respect is accorded to employees who go above and beyond.

 The challenge is finding the right balance between the two types of respects.
-Owed respect without earned respect can deflate employees, who will sense that their efforts won’t be recognized or rewarded, while a focus on teamwork may, however, warrant more owed respect as a bonding tool.
+Owed respect without earned respect can deflate employees, who will sense that their efforts won’t be recognized or rewarded, while a focus on teamwork may, however, warrant more owed respect in the workplace as a bonding tool.

 Second, efforts to convey respect should be consistent across the workforce.